 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedule of board of directors, the schedule of compensation, benefits, and other payments to agency head, as required by Louisiana Revised Statute (R.S.)
-24:513 A(3), the consolidating statement of financial position, and the consolidating statement of activities are presented for purposes of additional analysis and are not a required part of the financial statements.
+The schedule of governing board, the schedule of compensation, benefits, and other payments to agency head, as required by Louisiana Revised Statute (R.S.)
+24:513 A(3), the consolidating statement of financial position, and the consolidating statement of activities and changes in net assets are presented for purposes of additional analysis and are not a required part of the financial statements.